Elsa the lioness: Life

-Elsa and her sisters were orphaned on 1 February 1956 after George Adamson was forced to kill their mother when she charged him, in defence of her three cubs.
-George only later realised why the lioness had acted so aggressively towards him.
-George and his wife Joy then adopted the lioness’s four-day-old cubs.
+Elsa and her sisters were orphaned on 1 February 1956 after George Adamson killed their mother in self-defence when she charged at him.
+George only later realised why the lioness had acted so aggressively towards him: she was defending her three cubs.
+George and his wife Joy then adopted the lioness's four-day-old cubs.

 While Elsa lived in many ways like a domesticated pet when she was small, Joy Adamson, whom Elsa trusted the most, considered her relationship with Elsa to be that of equals.
 Indeed, after sending the other two to a zoo, Joy was fiercely determined to give Elsa the education she needed to hunt and live in the wild.
 Her efforts paid off, earning Elsa worldwide fame at the time, when her early life’s story was published in the book Born Free.
 When Elsa was three years old, she brought three cubs of her own to show to the Adamsons, whom the Adamsons named "Jespah" (male), "Gopa" (male), and "Little Elsa" (female).
 The life of Elsa and her cubs is covered in the book Living Free, published not long afterwards.

-Elsa died prematurely of a form of babesiosis, a tick-borne blood disease similar to malaria which often infects the cat family.
-Elsa’s grave is in the Meru National Park.
-She died as local sentiment had begun to turn against Elsa and her cubs, forcing the Adamsons to consider moving them.
-Elsa’s death made her cubs much more averse to human contact, even with the Adamsons themselves, complicating what would be their eventual capture and release in the Serengeti.
-The fate of the cubs upon their release was uncertain, though George Adamson was able to find Little Elsa, healthy and in the company of two other unrelated lions, during 19 months of subsequent searching.
-This was the last time that the Adamsons saw any of Elsa's cubs.